microcks/microcks-cli/README.md

 * `--verbose` allows to dump on standard output all the HTTP requests and responses,
 * `--insecure` allows to interact with Microcks and Keycloak instances through HTTPS without checking certificates issuer CA,
 * `--caCerts=<path1,path2>` allows to specify additional certificates CRT files to add to trusted roots ones,
+* `--secretName='<Secret Name>'` is an optional flag specifying the name of a Secret to use for connecting endpoint
 * `--operationsHeaders=<JSON>` allows to override some operations headers for the tests to launch.

 Overriden test operations headers is a JSON strings where 1st level keys are operation name (eg. `GET /beer`) or `globals` for header applying to all the operations of the API.
 Headers are specified as an array of objects defining `key` and `values` properties.